Skip to main content

 Guide generated from official sources when available.
 Always confirm requirements on the authority’s official site.

-The VAF4A Appendix 5 form is integral to the process of securing a family visa within the UK's immigration framework.
+It is part of the process for obtaining a family visa under the UK's immigration system.

 Quick answers